rohan-v8rma/Tech-Tips/Networking/README.md

 Subnet is a portion of a larger network that has been divided to create smaller, more manageable networks.
 Subnetting allows for efficient allocation of IP addresses and helps in organizing and controlling network traffic.

+- Host A can directly talk to Host B, if they belong to the same subnet; using MAC addresses.
+- If they don't belong to the same subnet, Host A sends the communication to the the Gateway of the subnet, which is reponsible for connecting the subnet to other parts of the network.

+  The Gateway of a network always has an IP address and each host should know the subnet gateway.

+  In most cases, a [Router](#what-is-a-router) plays the role of the Gateway, which uses Routing Algorithms for determining the path to the destination subnet.

 Subnetting provides several benefits, including:

 ### 1. Efficient IP address allocation